amanoel/amanoel/README.md

 Among repos that I contribute to, there are a couple that are up-to-date:

-- [microsoft/msrflute](https://github.com/microsoft/msrflute): federated learning simulation platform developed by our team at MSR
+- [microsoft/msrflute](https://github.com/microsoft/msrflute): federated learning simulation platform developed by our team at Microsoft
 - [microsoft/dp-transformers](https://github.com/microsoft/dp-transformers): train differentially-private transformers by combining Opacus and 🤗 Transformers

 Otherwise, most of them are kind of old, and related to work I did either at Owkin or during my postdoc.
 In particular: